Carcinogenesis: Bacterial

 H. pylori also causes many epigenetic alterations linked to cancer development.
 These epigenetic alterations are due to H. pylori-induced methylation of CpG sites in promoters of genes and H. pylori-induced altered expression of multiple microRNAs.

 As reviewed by Santos and Ribeiro H. pylori infection is associated with epigenetically reduced efficiency of the DNA repair machinery, which favors the accumulation of mutations and genomic instability as well as gastric carcinogenesis.
 In particular, Raza et al. showed that expression of two DNA repair proteins, ERCC1 and PMS2, was severely reduced once H. pylori infection had progressed to cause dyspepsia.
 Dyspepsia occurs in about 20% of infected individuals.
 In addition, as reviewed by Raza et al., human gastric infection with H. pylori causes epigenetically reduced protein expression of DNA repair proteins MLH1, MGMT and MRE11.
 Reduced DNA repair in the presence of increased DNA damage increases carcinogenic mutations and is likely a significant cause of H. pylori carcinogenesis.

+Other bacteria might also play a role in carcinogenesis.
+Checkpoint control of the cell cycle and apoptosis by p53 is inhibited by the mycoplasma bacterium, allowing cells with DNA damage to "run an apoptotic red light" and proceed through the cell cycle.